 - American & Canadian waterways between Warren, RI and Chicago using no less than 3 canals, 3 rivers and 6 lakes (4 of 5 Great Lakes).
 Inland waterway trip par excellence.

 - New England offers lots of choices: Islands of New England (Block Island, Cuttyhunk, Martha’s Vineyard, & Nantucket) plus inland and coastal Rhode Island and Massachusetts.
 Activities ashore include sailing in an America’s Cup yacht in Newport, kayaking in Great Salt Pond and communing with birds on Block Island, and learning about oyster farming and fishing at Westport, near the New Bedford port call.
 Quickie 4-day trips from Warren are available, and in 2018, longer 10-day cruises depart Boston for the Maine coast and New Brunswick visiting Bath, “City of Ships,” kayaking amidst lobster boats, whales at play near St. Andrews, NB with world-class golf course ashore, and Portland for its waterfront, art museum, and stunningly-sited Portland Head Light.
 Also, shorter 8-day trips leave Boston and call exclusively at Massachusetts ports: Salem, Newburyport, Provincetown, Plymouth and Martha’s Vineyard.

 - New York and Montreal via 3 rivers, 3 canals, Lake Ontario, St. Lawrence Seaway, and including Quebec City and some cruises extended to the Saguenay River.
 This is Blount’s bread & butter route.

-- N.B.
-Pending final approval: Proposed 9-day Cuba itinerary for 2017 & 2018: Havana (4 days docked with ship as the hotel), plus Cienfuegos, Cayo Largo and Trinidad.
+- 9-day Cuba itinerary for 2017 & 2018: Havana (4 days docked with ship as the hotel), plus Cienfuegos, Cayo Largo and Trinidad.

 See the U.S. and Canada close up by traveling along North American rivers, canals and sounds where other cruises do not and cannot go, plus a full program exploring the Great Lakes.
 Social interaction amongst like minded souls.